chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 sudo chef-automate upgrade status
 ```

-4. Upgrade your external *ElasticSearch 6.8* to *OpenSearch 1.2.4* manually.
-If you have configured *Host*, *Port*, *Username* or *Password* of ElasticSearch, patch the new configuration to use Chef Automate.
+4. Manually upgrade your external *ElasticSearch 6.8* to *OpenSearch 1.2.4*.
+If you have configured *Host*, *Port*, *Username*, or *Password* of ElasticSearch, patch the new configuration to use Chef Automate.

-5. Turn off maintenance mode using following command:
+5. Turn off maintenance mode using the following command:

 ```sh
 sudo chef-automate maintenance off
 ```

-This should return:
+The above command should return:

   ```result
   Updating deployment configuration